koldamartin/NLP-classification-homework/README.md

  - Model is trained to predict the news category based on the 'category' column

 ### Results
- - Very low accuracy, only 20%
+ - Very low accuracy, only 21%
+ - Model effectively predicts only 3 classes POLITICS, WELLNESS, ENTERTAINMENT
- - Techniques to deal with imbalanced dataset: Resampling, SMOTE, Class weighting
+ - Techniques needed to deal with imbalanced dataset must be implemented!

 ### About the scripts
  - train.py: Input training/evaluation data and parameters and get trained Keras model